 Are your teeth worn down as a result of bruxism?
 If you have issues with bruxism (also called nighttime grinding) your dentist may have given you a bite guard to wear at night.
-But your dentist may not have the ability required to repair the effects of bruxism.
+However your dentist may not have the ability required to repair the effects of bruxism.
 Dr. James Fondriest, a cosmetic dentist, can restore your teeth and reverse the damage caused by bruxism.

 A Patient Example of Dr. Fondriest’s Bruxism Repair